dannycee/countries_asynchronous_JS-/ReadMe.md

 ## How it Works

-- The `script.js` file contains code that asynchronously fetches country data from the REST Countries API.
+- The `script.js` file contains code that asynchronously fetches country data from the REST Countries API (github api - https://restcountries.com/).
 - Upon receiving the data, it dynamically generates HTML markup for each country and inserts it into the DOM.

 ## Credits